gkemmey/gray_matter/_posts/2017-01-19-how-to-use-react-with-rails.md

 }
 {% endhighlight %}

-And that works for a while, until you want to start writing Javascript like the rest of the world, something like:
+And that works for a while, until you want to start writing Javascript like the rest of the world.
+Something like:

 {% highlight javascript %}
 import { DopeLibrary } from 'some_awesome_npm_thing'